 Speaking of ingredients, I sought out the best I could find for this bread.
-I got my apples from ALDI, a perfect Granny Smith that holds up beautifully in this recipe.
-When I was at ALDI I also picked up some Baker’s Corner all-purpose flour, yeast, and of course, salt.
+I got a perfect Granny Smith that holds up beautifully in this recipe.
+I also picked up some all-purpose flour, yeast, and of course, salt.
 The basics for this amazing recipe and they did not disappoint!

 How to Make Artisan Bread

 Now if you have ever been scared off by making real homemade bread, set all those fears aside.
 This recipe is considered a “no-knead” recipe which means that you don’t have to spend 20 minutes standing at your counter with your arms shaking and wondering why your kids are so quiet.
 The process of making this bread simply requires a little time, but it’s small bits of actual work.

 You begin by making your starter.
 Mix the flour, yeast, salt, and water in a large bowl.
 Stir with a spatula to mostly incorporate then use your hands to work the dough a bit.
 This only takes about a minute, but really ensures that every last bit of flour is incorporated.
 Cover the bowl with plastic wrap and then let it sit about at least 8 hours, or up to overnight.
 (Max of 18 hours.)